maciek252/DroneELT/README.md

 Triggering alarm criterion:
-alarm is triggered if start criterion has been satisfied and 10 seconds have passed after one of the following events:
+alarm is triggered if start criterion has been satisfied and 10 seconds have passed after one of the following events: for average positions from every last 6 seconds:

-* no data received
-* no valid fix
+* 0 or 1 valid fixes
-* valid fix, less than 3 meters between averages from` 0-5 and 10-15 consecutive positions
+* 2-6 fixes, less than 3 meters between averages from every of these valid samples

-If none of these conditions is true, either trigger timeout or alarm stop.
+When the alarm is started, after transmitting a single sequence twice, the position is updated (average from 1 second), then transmitted twice, and so on.

 ##Format of messages is as follows: